gpuopenanalytics/pynvml/README.md

 > [!WARNING]
 >
+> **This project is now deprecated.
+It's packages will eventually be removed from PyPI and conda-forge.**
+>
 > **The `pynvml` module is NOT developed or maintained in this project!**
 >
 > This project provides unofficial NVML Python utilities (i.e. the `pynvml_utils` module).